-If there are no issues, we’ll continue the next two miles to Overmountain Shelter.
-Luckily the terrain continues to remain flat which is usually appreciated at this point.
+When you’re ready, finish out the two miles to Overmountain Shelter.
+Luckily the terrain continues to remain flat so you should make good time.

 Setting up Camp at Overmountain

-When we reach the side trail to Overmountain Shelter, it’s fun to take a look at a little post to the left with information about the Overmountain Victory Historic Trail.
+When you reach the side trail to Overmountain Shelter, before you head down, take a look at a little post on your left that has information about the Overmountain Victory Historic Trail.

 Tents in the meadow have a spectacular view of the sunset at night and sunrise in the morning.